denten-books/plain-text/0-intro.md

 "see," and "think" give rise to object-oriented phenomenology and the internet of things.
-A new generation of artificially intelligent objects, things like smart phones, smart light bulbs, and smart watches, Intels and Idea Pads, enter the networked public sphere as seemingly independent agents.[^ln-winner] Marx's "table that evolves grotesque ideas out of its wooden brain" can now be re-branded into Microsoft Surface and PixelSense, product names from the life cycle of an actual smart table [@marx_captial_1906, 82;
+A new generation of artificially intelligent objects, things like smart phones, smart light bulbs, and smart watches, Intels and Idea Pads, enter the networked public sphere in the role of seemingly independent agents.[^ln-winner] Marx's "table that evolves grotesque ideas out of its wooden brain" can now be re-branded into Microsoft Surface and PixelSense, product names from the life cycle of an actual smart table [@marx_captial_1906, 82; @wigdor_designing_2009].
-@wigdor_designing_2009].

 I will argue here that if we hope to understand literature "under conditions of high technology" (to echo Friedrich Kittler) we can only do so from the